Skip to content

 While studies suggest that people with MG who have more severe fatigue tend to report worse quality of life, there are strategies for dealing with fatigue.
 These include getting regular exercise and maintaining a consistent sleep schedule.

-How does fatigue present in MG?
+Symptoms of fatigue in MG?

 MG is an autoimmune disorder caused by antibodies that interfere with signals sent from nerve to muscle cells, leading to muscle weakness.
 Fatigue is one of the most common symptoms of the disease, and it can be truly debilitating.